RUN D-M-C The Original Fashion Influencers

 There are very few images that will better capture the birth of modern hip-hop style in the 1980’s; from product endorsements to style choices and sneaker culture, the image of RUN-D.M.C. crouched in front of the Eiffel Tower, circa 1986 highlights a paradigm shift in both fashion culture and rap along with the growth of fashion influencers in advertising.
 The song?
 “My Adidas”.

 With the launch of “My Adidas”, ‘three brothers, wearing three stripes’ revolutionised the hip-hop fashion movement that would forever stimulate the confidence of a newly evolving cultural demographic.
-RUN-D.M.C became the first hip-hop artists to receive a multi million-dollar endorsement deal, leaving a fashion legacy that has led to a totally new revenue stream for hip-hop performers and artists alike in todays music industry.
+RUN-D.M.C became the first hip-hop artists to receive a multimillion-dollar endorsement deal, leaving a fashion legacy that has led to a totally new revenue stream for hip-hop performers and artists alike in today’ss music industry.
 More than that, they founded and went on to cement the relationship between the fashion and music industry for decades to come.

 The blend of fashion and music can still be seen in today’s advertising.
-Nike have launched their latest ad campaign with an assembly of up-and-coming musicians, social influencers and of course one of the world’s biggest sports stars Neymar Jr. The reason?
+Nike has launched their latest ad campaign with an assembly of up-and-coming musicians, social influencers and of course one of the world’s biggest sports stars Neymar Jr. The reason?
 To combat Adidas in an attempt to bring their streetwear brand in-line with that of their rival who has successfully connected their brand and products with youth culture for decades.

 The campaign launched with a two-minute feature video, showcasing Neymar and his football skills with retro VFX overlays and of course the music artists themselves taking on the superstar.

 What are your thoughts?
 Are Nike creating true cultural connections with a youth audience or simply ticking boxes with extortionate influencer sponsorships that will be forgotten tomorrow?